 Rosaleen is a former Council member of APGI which she represents on the Council of Irish Genealogical Organisations (CIGO), is on the committee of the Irish Genealogical Research Society - Ireland Branch, and a committee member of the Certificate in Genealogy Alumni Group (CGAG) .
 She served on the sub-committee responsible for the Congress Exhibition at the 4th Irish Genealogical Congress, held in Trinity College, Dublin, in September 2001.

-She gives talks on genealogy in general, Genealogy in Cork, Irish Banking Families in the Eighteenth Century, Surnames, and East Cork Surnames, as well as giving classes in genealogy.
-She has worked as a consultant in the Genealogy Advisory Service in the National Archives and National Library in Dublin, which service she has also provided in the Cork City & County Archives in Cork for Culture Night and other events.
+She gives talks on genealogy in general, Genealogy in Cork, Irish Banking Families in the Eighteenth Century, Surnames, and East Cork Surnames, as well as giving classes and workshops on genealogy.
+She is one of a team of consultants in the Genealogy Advisory Service in the National Archives in Dublin, which service she has also provided in the National Library, Dublin City Library & Archives, Cork City & County Archives in Cork for Culture Night and other events.